zukunft/zukunft.com/docs/code_functions_all.md

         \-- ui_list - the values of the same category as the given value grouped by their phrases like the
     \-- results_by_value
         \-- ui_list - the results that use the given value as a table, used by the results column of the value
+    \-- values_used
+        \-- ui_list - the values used to calculate the given result grouped by their phrases like the default word
+    \-- formulas_used
+        \-- ui_list - the formulas that have calculated the results used for the given result, used by the formulas
+    \-- results_used
+        \-- ui_list - the results used to calculate the given result as a table, used by the results column of the
     \-- values_by_source
         \-- ui_list - the values that name the given source grouped by their phrases like the default word view,
     \-- results_by_word